dangthisam/gameBTL/README.md

-# Project Title: Street Fighter Clone Made in Python
+# Project Title: Street Fighter Clone Made in Python use socket

 ## 1. Project Description:

 This project is a Clone of the Street Fighter Game.
-It has been developed in Python programming language, using the Pygame library.
+It has been developed in Python programming language, using the Pygame library. and socket to connect two client

 ## 2. Tech Stack:

-- Python 3
+- Pythoy 3
 - Pygame

 URL: [https://www.pygame.org/news ](https://www.pygame.org/news)